-John Lewis Printing Collection
+John and Griselda Lewis Collection

 John Lewis (1912-1996) was a typographer and graphic designer who, with Michael Twyman and Maurice Rickards, pioneered the study of printed ephemera.
 He was the author of several books, including Printed ephemera : the changing uses of type and letterforms in English and American printing, which was published in 1962.
+His wife Griselda Lewis (1917-2014) was a writer and book designer.

 The collection is classified thematically and occupies about 87 boxes in which most of the specimens are mounted on large sheets - among the more intriguing categories are proclamations and broadsides 1650 onwards; artists' greeting cards (1,200 items); 19th century lottery handbills, and the advertising archive of Reckitt & Coleman, Australia.